DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \subsubsection{MI Datasets}

-We adopted five publicly available MI datasets from the MOABB benchmark \cite{Sylvain2024} and BCI competitions: \begin{itemize} \item BNCI2014001 \cite{tangermann2014001}: Contains EEG trials from 9 subjects performing left/right hand MI, recorded with 22 EEG channels at 250 Hz.
+We adopted six publicly available MI datasets from the MOABB benchmark \cite{Sylvain2024} and BCI competitions: \begin{itemize} \item BNCI2014001 \cite{tangermann2014001}: Contains EEG trials from 9 subjects performing left/right hand MI, recorded with 22 EEG channels at 250 Hz.
 The first session was used in the experiments. \item BNCI2014004 \cite{leeb2014004}: Contains EEG trials from 9 subjects performing left/right hand MI, recorded with only 3 EEG channels at 250 Hz.
-The first session was used in the experiments. \item Zhou2016 \cite{Zhou2016}: Comprises EEG trials from 4 subjects performing left/right hand MI, recorded with 14 channels at 250 Hz.
-The first session was used in the experiments. \item Blankertz2007 \cite{Blankertz2007MI1}: From BCI Competition IV dataset 1, includes 7 subjects with 59-channel EEG sampled at 250 Hz.
-Subjects 1 and 5 performed left hand/right foot MI, and the other five subjects performed left/right hand MI. \item BNCI2014002 \cite{steyrl2014002}: Includes 14 subjects, each performing eight runs right hand/feet MI, using 15 EEG channels recorded at 512 Hz.
-The first five training runs were used in the experiments. \end{itemize}
+The first session was used in the experiments. \item Zhou2016 \cite{Zhou2016}: Contains EEG trials from 4 subjects performing left/right hand MI, recorded with 14 channels at 250 Hz.
+The first session was used in the experiments. \item Blankertz2007 \cite{Blankertz2007MI1}: Contains EEG trials from 7 subjects with 59 channels EEG sampled at 250 Hz from BCI Competition IV dataset 1.
+Subjects 1 and 5 performed left hand/right foot MI, and the other five subjects performed left/right hand MI. \item BNCI2014002 \cite{steyrl2014002}: Contains EEG trials from 14 subjects, each performing eight runs right hand/feet MI, using 15 EEG channels recorded at 512 Hz.
+The first five training runs were used in the experiments. \item OpenBMI \cite{lee2019openbmi}: Contains EEG trials from 54 subjects, each performing two sessions of left/right hand MI, using 62 channels recorded at 1,000 Hz.
+The total number of trials is 10,800. \end{itemize}